kodyclemens/authentic-jobs-search/README.md

 ## Running the CLI

-In your terminal, navigate to the project's `lib` directory.
-Run the command `ruby cli.rb` in your terminal.
+In your terminal, navigate to the project's `base` directory.
+Run the command `ruby bin/run` in your terminal.

 ## Built With